Erin Baehr, CFP, EA

 - Qualified Kingdom Advisor

-Lisa has been a member of the personal Baehr family for years, and joined the professional Baehr Family in April of 2013 when she stepped up to help so Erin could be with her husband in Philadelphia for his cancer treatment.
+Lisa has been a member of the personal Baehr family for years, and joined Purposeful Money in April of 2013.
 Lisa soon became an indispensable member of the team, keeping things organized and running smoothly.
 She handles client scheduling and billing as well.
 Lisa’s smiling face will greet you in our Stroudsburg office and on the phone.
 Lisa lives in Marshalls Creek with her family and is the mom of two sweet little girls.